megmcca/lammps/doc/src/fix_orient_eco.rst

 its surrounding is that of an oriented single crystal and thermal fluctuations are masked by the parameter *eta*\ .
 Near the grain boundary however, the gradient is nonzero and synthetic force terms are computed.

-The orientationsFile specifies the perfect oriented crystal basis vectors for the two adjoining crystals.
-The first three lines (line=row vector) for the energetically penalized and the last three lines for the energetically favored grain assuming *u0* is positive.
+The *orientationsFile* specifies the perfect oriented crystal basis vectors for the two adjoining crystals.
+The first three lines (line=row vector) for the energetically penalized grain and the last three lines for the energetically favored grain assuming *u0* is positive.
 For negative *u0*, this is reversed.

 With the *cutoff* parameter, the size of the region around each atom which is used in the order parameter computation is defined.
 The cutoff must be smaller than the interaction range of the MD potential.
 It should at least include the nearest neighbor shell.
 For high temperatures or low angle grain boundaries, it might be beneficial to increase the cutoff in order to get a more precise identification of the atoms surrounding.
 However, computation time will increase as more atoms are considered in the order parameter and force computation.
-It is also worth noting that the cutoff radius must not exceed the communication distance for ghost atoms in LAMMPS.
-With orientationsFile, the 6 oriented crystal basis vectors is specified.
+It is important to note that the cutoff radius must not exceed the communication distance for ghost atoms in LAMMPS.

+With *orientationsFile*, the 6 oriented crystal basis vectors is specified.
 Each line of the input file contains the three components of a primitive lattice vector oriented according to the grain orientation in the simulation box.
 The